 New York's policy explicitly noted that "non-white race or Hispanic/Latino ethnicity should be considered a risk factor, as longstanding systemic health and social inequities have contributed to an increased risk of severe illness and death from COVID-19."
 It was challenged by White, non-Hispanic plaintiffs alleging violations of the 14th Amendment equal protection clause and Title VI of the Civil Rights Act.
 On March 15, 2022, a federal district judge in New York held that the plaintiffs failed to show they would be harmed by the non-enforceable guidelines advising providers to consider race and ethnicity as risk factors.
-A challenge filed in another New York federal district is ongoing.

 Oregon, finding that COVID-19 disproportionately affected Black individuals, earmarked \$62 million of its federal COVID-19 relief funding exclusively for these residents.
 Lawsuits by Mexican-American and White businesses owners challenged the action on racial discrimination grounds.
-The case is ongoing, with federal funding remaining on hold.

 Discrimination claims have also been made on the basis of disability.
 On March 17, 2022, a professor at Kutztown University of Pennsylvania, a public institution, alleged disability discrimination and retaliation under Section 504 of the Rehabilitation Act.
 The professor, who was undergoing chemotherapy and thus at high risk for severe COVID-19, sought damages after the university failed to accommodate her and allow her to keep teaching remotely despite a state mandate to provide flexible work arrangements for those at risk.
-The case is ongoing.